5 Biggest Sales Mistakes by B2B SaaS Startups: How to Avoid And Scale?

 3. Falling Into The “Discount” Trap

-And generally when startups lack confidence, they tend to fall into the “discount trap”.
-What I mean by this statement is that they start to give out discount every left, right and centre.
+And generally, when startups lack confidence, they tend to fall into the “discount trap”.
+What I mean by this statement is that they start to give out discount every left, right and center.

 And this is where the things may go downhill.